Revolutionary-Games/Thrive/doc/working_with_translations.md

 #### Add your .po file to the update script

-To make updating the localization easier, you should add a reference to the new .po file into `scripts/update_localization.rb`.
+To make updating the localization easier, you should add a reference to the new .po file into `Scripts/LocalizationUpdate.cs`.

-Simply open the ruby script into any text editor, and edit the locale list as such:
+Simply open the C# script into any text editor, and edit the locale list as such:

 ```ruby
 LOCALES = %w[en fr _new-locale_].freeze